Pheoxy/docker-mumble-server/README.md

         hostname: mumble-server
         restart: on-failure
         ports:
-            - 64738:64738
+            - 64738:64738/tcp
             - 64738:64738/udp
-            # - 6502:6502
+            - 6502:6502/tcp # Optional: Enable Ice on port 6502
         volumes:
             - ./config:/config

     ```

+2. **Create a `docker-compose.yml` File:**

+    If you haven't cloned the repository, you can create a `docker-compose.yml` file with the following content:

+    ```yaml
+    services:
+      mumble-server:
+        image: ghcr.io/pheoxy/docker-mumble-server:main
+        container_name: mumble-server
+        hostname: mumble-server
+        restart: unless-stopped
+        ports:
+          - 64738:64738/tcp
+          - 64738:64738/udp
+          - 6502:6502/tcp # Optional: Enable Ice on port 6502
+        volumes:
+          - ./config:/config
+    ```

+3. **Start the Container:**

     ```bash
     docker-compose up -d
     ```

+4. **Verify the Setup:**

+    Ensure the container is running:

+    ```bash
+    docker-compose ps
+    ```

+    You should see the `mumble-server` service listed and running.

+## Access the Server

 The Mumble server will be accessible at `localhost:64738`.

 ## Configuration

+- **Configuration File:**

-The Mumble server configuration can be modified by editing the `mumble-server.ini` file in the `config` directory.
+  The Mumble server configuration is managed via the `mumble-server.ini` file located in the `config` directory.

+- **Initial Setup:**

-The `entrypoint.sh` script will download the latest version of `mumble-server.ini` if none is found for you on starting of the Docker container.
+  On the first run, the `entrypoint.sh` script will download the latest version of `mumble-server.ini` if none is found in the `config` directory.

+- **Customizing Settings:**

+  Edit the `config/mumble-server.ini` file to customize server settings such as server name, password, and other preferences.

 ## Volumes